 - Kelp forests help to create diverse ecosystems on the ocean floor.

-- Kelp live in coastal areas and prefer cold water.
+- Kelp lives in coastal areas and prefers cold water.

 - Kelp can be harvested to use as a binding agent in everything from toothpaste to cereal.